couple playing customer engagement game

 • 80% also supported mandatory labeling of food containing DNA

-Sounds good — until you realise we’d be labeling all food “contains DNA” because all plants and animals contain DNA.
+Sounds good — until you realize we’d be labeling all food “contains DNA” because all plants and animals contain DNA.
 It would essentially be a meaningless label.

 Nevertheless, survey respondents felt informed enough to answer the question, thus highlighting how willing people are to make decisions based on feeling informed, rather than actually being informed.
 On an emotional level, it felt right for concerned individuals to want DNA disclosed on food labels — except that, upon deeper examination, this desire was utterly irrational.